 - (d) What are the contributions under the ESI Act?

-The provisions of this act are not applicable to factories or establishments under the control of the central /state government.
+The provisions of this act do not apply to factories or establishments under the control of the central /state government.

-The employees working with Public Sector Undertakings(PSUs)[51%or more of paid-up shares are held by the central / state government]are in receipt of social security benefits that are substantially similar or superior to the benefits provided under the act.
+The employees working with Public Sector Undertakings(PSUs)[51%or more of paid-up shares are held by the central / state government] receive social security benefits that are substantially similar or superior to the benefits provided under the act.

 Procedure for Registration of factories: